sakshat-bhattarai/Linq-Security-Compliance-Assessment/incident-response.md

 - Deploying real-time URL scanning and email filtering solutions to detect and block suspicious emails.

 ### Policy and Procedural Updates
-- Reviewing and updating incident response plans quarterly.
+- Reviewing and updating incident response plans on a quarterly basis.
 - Clearly documenting and reporting procedures for suspicious emails and other cybersecurity incidents.
 - Defining clear roles and responsibilities for handling and escalating incidents within a properly established incident response team.